dmrazzy/starlark/spec.md

 ```

 Starlark (like Python 3) does not accept an unparenthesized tuple
-or lambda expression as the operand of a `for`-clause in a comprehension:
+or lambda expression as the operand of a `for` clause in a comprehension:

 ```python
 [2*x for x in 1, 2, 3]	       	# parse error: unexpected ','